pattu777/Ansible-Playground/README.md

 # Ansible-Playground
 I recently bought a droplet from DigitalOcean.
 This repo contains Ansible playbooks that I wrote to customize the new server.
-More detailed information can be found on my blog [https://pattu777.github.io](https://pattu777.github.io).
+More detailed information can be found on my blog [chinmayapatanaik.com](chinmayapatanaik.com).

 ### Tasks

 - Install packages.
+ * Git
+ * zsh
+ * oh-my-zsh
+ * vim
+ * tmux
+ * python-pip
+ * python-virtualenv
+ * Atom Editor
+ * Sublime Text Editor
+ * vlc
+ *
+- Copy SSH public key to Github.
-- Setup a Django App.
+- Copy SSH Key to a remote server

 ### Prerequisites